 Ok, let’s see what both have to offer!

 What’s the pricing like?

 Co-living spaces usually cost less than serviced apartments as amenities and facilities (the kitchen, bathrooms and even washing machines) are shared with other fellow apartment-mates.
-On the matter of space (elaborated more in the next point), every individual gets his or her own room and the rest of the space shared.
+On the matter of space (elaborated more in the next point), every individual gets his or her own room, but the other common spaces are shared with the rest of the residents.

 If budget is your main point of consideration, here are a few fairly priced fully furnished, beautiful co-living apartments;

 The duration; a short term or long term stay must be taken into consideration too as prices vary from days to weeks and to months.
 From our experience with frequent travellers, business travellers and Singapore expats – co-living spaces are preferred for short term stays.
 Co-living provides the opportunity to experience the city and meet new people (we’ll look at this a little later in the article).